kdgregory/log4j-aws-appenders/README.md

 > Note that seeing unwanted messages is a problem with whatever appender you might use.
   It's more apparent here because the logger invokes code that itself writes log messages.

+Can I contribute?

+> At this point I haven't thought through the issues with having other contributors (and, to be honest, I'm concerned about adding code that has any legal encumbrances).
+Please add issues for any bugs or enhancement requests, and I'll try to get them resolved as soon as possible.

+How can I get help with any problems?

+> Feel free to raise an issue here.
+I check in at least once a week, and will try to give whatever help and andvice I can.
+Issues that aren't bugs will be closed within a few weeks; those that are bugs or feature requests will get prioritized for work.

+> Alternatively you can post on [Stack Overflow](https://stackoverflow.com/).
+If you do this, flag the post with `@kdgregory` otherwise I'm unlikely to see it (this project isn't big enough to rate its own tag ... yet).